Ron Burman: Roadrunner A&R

-In 1997, Burman was hired by independent metal label Roadrunner Records which was beginning to expand from metal to more commercial mainstream and alternative rock.
+In 1997, Burman was hired by independent label Roadrunner Records which was beginning to expand from metal to more commercial mainstream and alternative rock.
 Less than two years into his career at Roadrunner, as a junior A&R executive, Burman was tipped off to two self-released albums by Vancouver band Nickelback: Curb and The State.

-Persuading the label to let him fly to Vancouver, Burman was impressed by the fans waiting outside the club in the rain, and the band's performance of “Leader of Men” from The State.
-After three months of back and forth within the label, Roadrunner signed the group and re-issued the album, followed by Silver Side Up (2001) with its international hit, “How You Remind Me.”
-Burman went on to A&R a further five records for the band that would go on to sell over 50 million albums internationally.
-After the success of Nickelback, Burman was promoted to Senior Vice-president of A&R.
+Roadrunner signed the group and re-issued the latter album, followed by Silver Side Up (2001).
+Burman went on as A&R man for a further five records for the band.
+Burman was promoted to Senior Vice-president of A&R.

 Burman also signed the Vancouver quartet Theory of a Deadman, protégés of Nickelback singer Chad Kroeger, who co-produced them through his own production company, 604 Records, together with Joey Moi.
-Impressed by singer Bryan Crouch, Burman signed another Canadian band: Hail the Villain, a melodic hard rock quartet from Ontario.
+Impressed by singer Bryan Crouch, Burman signed another Canadian band: Hail the Villain from Ontario.
 Roadrunner re-released their first album, Population: Declining in 2010.

 Other Burman Roadrunner signings include the Australian hard rock band Airbourne, whose albums Runnin’ Wild and No Guts.
 No Glory. both entered the American, Canadian, and British charts, as well as Black Stone Cherry, The Wombats, Madina Lake, DoubleDrive and Biffy Clyro.

 Mascot Label Group

 In 2013, Burman became President of Mascot Label Group North America.
-The Dutch label has a rock, metal, blues and blues-rock roster that has enjoyed success on European charts, with artists such as Joe Bonamassa, Gov't Mule, Volbeat, Kenny Wayne Shepherd, Jonny Lang, and Black Label Society.
+The Dutch label has artists such as Joe Bonamassa, Gov't Mule, Volbeat, Kenny Wayne Shepherd, Jonny Lang, and Black Label Society.

 After joining Mascot, Burman helped in signing Black Stone Cherry to the label, whom he had previously signed to Roadrunner.
 Burman has developed an international roster with artists from North America including: 10 Years, Any Given Sin, Black Stone Cherry, Calva Louise, Conquer Divide, Crobot, Dinosaur Pile-Up, Earthside, The Cold Stares, The Georgia Thunderbolts, Otherwise, P.O.D. and Shaman's Harvest.